syncfusion-content/maui-docs/MAUI/EffectsView/Effects.md

 ## Ripple

-The `SfEffects.Ripple` is a growable circle, which is initially placed on the tapped location, and it grows till the whole layout is filled. `SfEffects.Ripple` is rendered based on [`InitialRippleFactor`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.EffectsView.SfEffectsView.html#Syncfusion_XForms_EffectsView_SfEffectsView_InitialRippleFactor).
+The `SfEffects.Ripple` is a expandable circle, which is initially placed on the tapped location, and it grows till the whole layout is filled. `SfEffects.Ripple` is rendered based on [`InitialRippleFactor`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.EffectsView.SfEffectsView.html#Syncfusion_XForms_EffectsView_SfEffectsView_InitialRippleFactor).

 {% tabs %}